Contact me: firstname.lastname@example.org

 Advisor: Dr. Andrew McAdam

 BSc in Biology & English

 Prof. Mary Hussmann

-As a scientist I am keenly interested in animal behaviour and the selective pressures that shape how and why animals behave the way they do.
-For almost all organisms (including seemingly solitary ones!) an important aspect of an organism's environment is, of course, the conspecifics with which it might compete, cooperate, mate, or otherwise interact.
-I am intrigued by the potential for these social interactions to shape the behaviour, life history and fitness of individuals.
+As a scientist I am keenly interested in animal behaviour and understanding how and why animals behave the way they do.
+For almost all organisms (including seemingly solitary ones!) an important aspect of their environment is the conspecifics with which they might compete, cooperate, mate, or otherwise interact.
+I am interested in the potential for these social interactions to shape the behaviour, life history and fitness of individuals.
 By studying these patterns I hope to gain a deeper understanding of the processes leading to the evolution of complex social systems.

 In my free time you can almost always find me outdoors or with a good book in hand.
 I enjoy hiking, camping, kayaking, and exploring waterfalls in the Finger Lakes area of New York where I grew up.